SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 ![task 1 screenshot](screenshots/task_0.png?raw=true)

 1. Open up `index.html` (inside `BootstrapWorkshop/`) in your preferred text editor.
-2. Open up `index.html` in your browser as well or use *Live Preview* if you're using Brackets.
+2. Open up `index.html` in your browser as well and remember to hit refresh whenever you make changes to the files.
+You can also use *Live Preview* if you're using Brackets and *atom-live-server* if you're using Atom so you don't have to keep refreshing every time.
 3. Replace the contents of `index.html` with the following:

 ```html